DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Results and Discussion

 \subsection{DEEMD identified treatments are robust across multiple selections of $k$}

 When comparing the set of identified treatments $\mathcal{E}_{\mathcal{M(\theta)}}$ for different values of $k$, multiple reoccurring treatments were observed.
-Moreover, the fitted logistic regression curved on the estimated dose-dependent efficacy scores retained its shape and the inflection points are close together; suggesting a consensus, almost independent of choice of $k$, between the MIL models on the degree of effectiveness for various treatments (See Fig~2 in the Supplementary Material).
-As shown in Fig~\ref{Fig:hit_plot}, most of the treatments in $\mathcal{E}_{\mathcal{M}(\theta)}$ have a high recurrence rate in the MIL models, implying their distinguishable ability to suppress viral-induced morphological changes robust across multiple MIL models trained with different values for $k$.
-We noticed that based on the patch-based model $\mathcal{V}(\psi)$ only three treatments were identified to be effective: \textit{Remdesivir}, \textit{GS-441524}, and \textit{Aloxistatin}, which are among the most commonly identified treatments both in COVID-19 drug repurposing studies and multiple MIL models trained with different $k$, as shown in Fig~\ref{Fig:hit_plot}.
+Moreover, the fitted logistic regression {curve} on the estimated dose-dependent efficacy scores retained its shape and the inflection points are close together; suggesting a consensus, almost independent of choice of $k$, between the MIL models on the degree of effectiveness for various treatments (See {Section~\ref{appendix} Fig~\ref{Fig:bulk}}).
+As shown in {Fig~\ref{Fig:panel}-(\subref{Fig:hit_plot})}, most of the treatments in $\mathcal{E}_{\mathcal{M}(\theta)}$ have a high recurrence rate in the MIL models, implying their distinguishable ability to suppress viral-induced morphological changes robust across multiple MIL models trained with different values for $k$.
+We noticed that based on the patch-based model $\mathcal{V}(\psi)$ only three treatments were identified to be effective: \textit{Remdesivir}, \textit{GS-441524}, and \textit{Aloxistatin}, which are among the most commonly identified treatments both in COVID-19 drug repurposing studies and multiple MIL models trained with different $k$, as shown in {Fig~\ref{Fig:panel}-(\subref{Fig:hit_plot})}.
 This observation suggests that for high values of $k$ the amount of noisy labels drastically changes the dynamics of the training.
 The learned feature space lacks the required sensitivity for downstream analysis of treatment identification, while the model is still capable of accurately classifying the sample images into infected and non-infected classes.